quixio/quix-streams/docs/subscribe.md

 ### Using a Buffer

-Quix Streams provides you with an optional programmable buffer which you can tailor to your needs.
-Using buffers to consume data allows you to process data in batches according to your needs.
+Quix Streams provides you with an optional programmable buffer which you can configure to your needs.
+Using buffers to consume data enables you to process data in batches according to your needs.
 The buffer also helps you to develop models with a high-performance throughput.

 === "Python"
     You can use the `buffer` property embedded in the `timeseries` property of your `stream`, or create a separate instance of that buffer using the `create_buffer` method: